Chuck Knoblauch: Throwing troubles

 Once considered one of the game's best fielders (in fact, ESPN personalities nicknamed him "Fundamentally Sound" Chuck Knoblauch), Knoblauch's play deteriorated shortly into his Yankee career; his errors at second doubled from 13 in 1998 to 26 the following year; all of these were throwing errors.
-In 2000, he began to have difficulty making accurate throws to first base, a condition sometimes referred to in baseball as the "yips" or "Steve Sax syndrome" in more recent years.
+In 2000, he began to have difficulty making accurate throws to first base, a condition sometimes referred to in sport as the yips.
 Personal problems may have contributed to the "yips" -- his divorce from his first wife, Lisa, in 1999, and the deterioration of his father's health from Alzheimer's.

 Knoblauch tried various solutions to his problem, but his throwing did not improve.
 He made 15 errors in less than half a season in 2000, including 10 throwing miscues.
 (During one game, an errant throw sailed into the stands and hit sportscaster Keith Olbermann's mother in the head).
 After making three throwing errors in six innings of the Yankees' 12–3 loss to the Chicago White Sox, on June 15, 2000, Knoblauch voluntarily left the game.
 He then left Yankee Stadium in his street clothes while the game was still in progress.
 He was back at second the next day, but Knoblauch never fully recovered his throwing accuracy, especially after missing most of August with an injury.
 Knoblauch returned to the Yankees in September, but was often used as a designated hitter in lieu of playing second; he was exclusively a DH in the Yankees' run to a World Series title.
 Finally, in 2001, he was reassigned to left field by manager Joe Torre, never to return to his old position.

 Spousal assaults

-On September 25, 2009, an officer from the Memorial Villages Police Department, near Houston, was told by Knoblauch's common-law wife, Stacey Stelmach, that he hit and choked her.
+On September 25, 2009, an officer from the Memorial Villages Police Department, near Houston, was told by Knoblauch's wife, Stacey Stelmach, that he hit and choked her.
 A police officer's affidavit alleged that "redness around her neck and swelling near her eye [were] consistent with her statement."
 On September 29, 2009, the Harris County, Texas District Attorney charged Knoblauch with assaulting a family member by choking, a third-degree felony in Texas.
 Knoblauch pleaded guilty to misdemeanor assault in connection with the case on March 16, 2010.
 The couple was reportedly going through a divorce.

 On July 24, 2014, the 46-year-old Knoblauch was charged with assault of a family member again, his ex-wife Cheri.
 Due to this incident, the Twins cancelled the planned induction of Knoblauch into the Twins Hall of Fame.